claudiaAR/CRUD/README.md

 This is a REST-API mini project made with NodeJS and Express.
 To test the API REST Client is used as a plugin in vs-code.
 The frontend is vanilla JS and CSS. <br>

 The idéa is to collect HEX schemes that can be used in projects.
-Dream scenario would be to have a login so you can get access to all schemes but have a gallery of your favorit ones and that you only can delete your own contributed schemes in the all assess vue.
+Dream scenario would be to have a login so you can get access to all schemes but have a gallery of your favorit ones and that you only can delete your own contributed schemes in the "all access" vue.

 # Requierments
 ✅1.
 Four endpoints (GET, POST, PUT & DELETE) <br>